How Do I Respond to a Contact from the Consumer Protection Division?

 Under the Fair Business Practices Act, certain businesses such as health spas, debt adjustment companies and private child support collectors, are required to submit periodic filings.

 This Division also administers Georgia’s Lemon Law Program and processes required filings from both motor vehicle dealers and manufacturers.

 In the performance of our duties, we issue four main types of correspondence:

-Oftentimes the Georgia Department of Law’s Consumer Protection Division (CPD) is seeking information from you or your business of a generic nature, or we are seeking industry information.
+Oftentimes the Georgia Attorney General’s Consumer Protection Division (CPD) is seeking information from you or your business of a generic nature, or we are seeking industry information.
 Likewise, you might receive correspondence from an Investigator or an Assistant Attorney General on a specific matter.